Don’t Let Down Future You

 One of the best weapons for killing present bias is to think of your future self as a distinct and separate person.
 Someone who you’re responsible for helping and taking care of.

 This is why it’s so easy to stay stuck in the initial dream phase, imagining things will be magically different “one day” while in the meantime we seek more immediate gratification, whether it’s something wholesome like spending time with friends or something unwholesome like doomscrolling.
-We get so focused on present comforts and emotions that we hand wave away the future, assuming that it will take care of itself somehow.

 Present bias is a really hard monster to kill.